Thanksgiving weather forecast: Mild for many, rainy in the East

 South and Southeast

 The cold front sweeping to the East Coast could touch off a few downpours and thunderstorms, most probable along the central Gulf Coast.
 Ahead of the front, a narrow strip of higher humidity should spread northward along with gusty south to southwesterly winds.
-That will spell an uptick in clouds and perhaps some showers over eastern Georgia and the Carolina Coastal Plain although the exact timing is still uncertain.
+That will spell an uptick in clouds and perhaps some showers over eastern Georgia and the Carolina Coastal Plain, although the exact timing is uncertain.

 This is the zone where outdoor dining would be most pleasant.
 Highs in the 70s are likely ahead of the front, with 60s and perhaps a few upper 50s behind it.
 Florida, as is customary, will be warmer, mainly in the upper 70s to near 80.